 A success story in how to manage bush regeneration on Council lands cost effectively AND triumph over pervasive environmental weeds.

-Land care of the wild bush sections of the Reserve, a remnant ecological community of the endangered Sydney Turpentine Ironbark Forest, was problematic.
-As a reclaimed drainage easement and the original site of the Lindfield laundry, the lower section of the Reserve was weed-infested bushland, covered in Tradescantia, Morning Glory, Ehrharta, Madeira vine, Fishbone Fern, Agapanthus, and more.
+Care of the wild bush sections of the Reserve, a remnant ecological community of the endangered Sydney Turpentine Ironbark Forest, was problematic.
+As a reclaimed drainage easement next to the original site of the Lindfield laundry, the bushland was weed-infested, covered in balloon vine, morning glory, madeira vine, weed grasses, wandering tradescantia, fishbone fern, agapanthus, and more.

 In 2000 the Paddy Pallin Foundation decided it was time to employ a professional team to manage the work of regenerating the whole reserve – the Lane Cove Bush Regenerators Cooperative Ltd. Rymill Abell’s analysis of the project 5 years on showed that “Secure, consistent funding and well-directed bush regeneration had turned the situation around… a few years of intense work had the weeds under control, and maintenance requirements were decreasing”